NASA-AMMOS/common-workflow-service/README.md

 Start `test.sh` script by running:

 ```
-bash -c './test.sh'
+./test.sh
 ```

-This will produce jacoco reports that display code coverage measurements.
+This will produce jacoco reports with code coverage measurements.

 # Contributing